xplor-studio/xip/README.md

 ## Release Notes

+### 1.3.1
+- Fix issue with upgrading components
+- Fix issue related to the XPLOR_HOME environment variable
+- Fix issue with GLIBC_2.29 not found

 ### 1.3.0
 - Refactor xip with the new format of components (with component.json file)
 - Target Management with xip